← Back to blog

 Best Thinkorswim Trading Journal in 2026: Import, Analyze, Improve

-How to journal your Thinkorswim trades with TradeLens.
+How to journal your Thinkorswim trades with TILT.
 Import your TD Ameritrade/Schwab trades via CSV and get deep behavioral analysis of your trading.

 Thinkorswim (ToS) by Charles Schwab is one of the most feature-rich trading platforms available to retail traders.
 With advanced charting, a built-in thinkScript language, options analysis tools, and paper trading, it attracts a loyal following.
 However, thinkorswim's account statement and P&L views are designed for accounting, not for behavioral analysis.
 To truly understand your trading patterns and improve, you need a journal that goes deeper.